duncpro/jaws-rest/README.md

 such as **RDS Aurora Serverless**, **AWS API Gateway**, and **AWS Lambda**, JAWS applications have a hosting cost that is proportional to the amount of API calls which are being made.
 Another advantage to using a serverless architecture is that your application can effectively scale to any size in a very short amount of time without any human intervention.
 The aforementioned features make serverless ideal for startup projects.

-Since JAWS uses [Rex](https://github.com/duncpro/Rex) for request handling and [Jackal](https://github.com/duncpro/Jackal) for database interaction, migrating a JAWS application to serverful architecture is as simple as swapping in a new Guice module.
+With that being said, migrating a JAWS application to serverful architecture is as simple as swapping in a new Guice module.
 In fact, JAWS applications can be run 100% locally right out of the box using the gradle `serve` task.